 You can find the location of your department on this map of the University estate.

-You can find out everything you need to know about the enrolment process here.
-If you have yet to receive these emails, please contact our Computing & Information Service team on firstname.lastname@example.org / +44 (0) 191 334 1515.
+You can find out everything you need to know about the enrolment process for PGT here and PGR here.
+If you have yet to receive these emails, please contact our Computing & Information Service team on email@example.com / +44 (0) 191 334 1515.

 The GCR stands for Graduate Common Room and is the student representative body of Ustinov.